yedeveloper/qutest/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The main idea is show the response from [swapi](https://swapi.dev/) using the planets endpoint.
+The project is using atomic design and its testing is work in progress.

 ## To run the project